giry-dev/mangrove-docs/docs/contracts/tutorials/preparation.md

 Inside the tutorial folder, create a `.env` file.
 This will hold the secrets such as private key and API keys.

-The file should typically look as follows (with `<...>` replaced by proper values) - for instance you need a RPC URL from, e.g., [Infura](https://infura.io/) or [Alchemy](https://www.alchemy.com/), and an %%EOA|eoa%% with a private key.
+The file should typically look as follows (with `<...>` replaced by proper values) - for instance you need a RPC URL from, e.g., [Infura](https://infura.io/) or [Alchemy](https://www.alchemy.com/), and an EOA with a private key.
 Note, there are other ways to provide secrets, but this is what we do in the tutorials.

 ```bash
 # .env